KDE/digikam-doc/image_editor/editor_overview.rst

     4. Save changes in versioning stack using default format.

-    5. Save the modified image in a new version using specific format.
+    5. Save the modified image as a new version using a specific format.

-    6. Cancel all modifications done on image.
+    6. Cancel all modifications done on the image.

-    7. Undoing last action.
+    7. Undo last action.

-    8. Redoing previous action.
+    8. Redo previous action.

 .. figure:: images/editor_toolbar.webp
     :alt: